-It may not seem like it, with the unemployment rate dominating the news, but there are people who are entering the workforce.
+It may not seem like it, with the unemployment rate dominating the news, but there are people who are entering the workforce at an increasing rate.
 For some, it’s their first real job.
 Others are moving on to new jobs, and out of the comfort zone of a job and the relationships, they had formed.

 More than ever, it’s important to understand what is expected of you and how to beat those expectations.
 People will make snap judgments and companies are putting more teeth behind a 90-day evaluation period.
 It’s important that your new co-workers like what they see.
-So whether this is your first job or your dream job, here are 5 things that should be at the top of your inbox.
+So whether this is your first job or your dream job, here are 5 things that everyone should keep in mind.

 5 Ways to Get Your New Job Off to a Great Start